samlist21/Dewey/README.md

 - updated LED strip to wait for 60 ms in the cylon.h file not the loop()
 - Updated voltage to work like cylon wait time.
 - Added more voice sound bytes to the T key
-- Set voice to "WatchOut.mp3" when Dewey moves forward
+- Set voice to "WatchOut.mp3" when Dewey moves orward
 - Removed libraries that were not beign used by Arduino
 - Tested picture taking while driving forward.
 Pretty good results.
 - Added some header comment text to some Arduino files.

 ## Dewey Day July 15, 2017 Ken Samuelson